Why should I brush my dog's teeth?

 What else can I do to maintain my dog's dental health?

-Plaque, also known as biofilm, is a gummy substance that begins to accumulate on the teeth within hours after a meal.
-Within a day, plaque combines with minerals that are present in the saliva to become tartar.
-A list of dental products and diets that have been accepted by the Veterinary Oral Health Counsel can be found on www.vohc.org.
-These accepted prodcuts have been shown to decrease the accumulation of palque and/or tartar by atleast 20%.
+It is important to maintain your dog’s dental health.
+Plaque is an accumulation of bacteria and is a sticky substance that begins to accumulate on the teeth within hours after a meal or even after a professional tooth cleaning.
+Within a day, plaque combines with minerals that are present in the saliva to become tartar, also known as calculus.
+A list of dental products and diets that have been accepted by the Veterinary Oral Health Counsel can be found at vohc.org.
+These accepted products have been shown to decrease the accumulation of plaque and/or tartar by at least 20%.

 Is there anything else I should know?

 Yes.
-A dog's mouth contains plenty of harmful bacteria, so it is extremely important that you wash your hands thoroughly with soap and water after you are finished.
-Also, rinse the toothbrush thoroughly before putting it away, and replace the toothbrush every three months.
-If you have several dogs, you should have a different toothbrush for each of them.
+A dog's mouth contains lots of bacteria, if possible, wear gloves while brushing your dog’s teeth.
+If this limits your ability to effectively brush his teeth, then be sure to thoroughly wash your hands with soap and water after you are finished.
+Also, rinse the toothbrush thoroughly before putting it away.
+Replace the toothbrush every three months and if you have several dogs, use a different toothbrush for each of them.